JackRobinsonIW/How-to-React-becoming-a-god/introTopics/README.md

 note: If a component on the page has not changed, then react won't do anything with it, targeting only the elements on the page have changed in some way

 note: When building a React app, there are many ways you can improve the performance of what the end user will actually recieve.
-If you really want to know more avout this, the React docs have some good details on this! https://reactjs.org/docs/optimizing-performance.html
+If you really want to know more about this, the React docs have some good details on this! https://reactjs.org/docs/optimizing-performance.html

 ---

-## How do i start?
+## How do I start?

 Use a quickstart tool! {.fragment .fade-down}